 I planned my trip in starting of March, because it is the perfect time for travelling across most of the north Indian state.
-I have reached Jabalpur early in the morning, which is main junction point to reach Bhedaghat.
-Booked my stay with Hotel Ambika Palace which was a nice option in budget.
-This hotel is located in the market area and approx 3 km from Jabalpur Junction.
+I reached Jabalpur early in the morning via train, Jabalpur is the main junction point to reach Bhedaghat.

-Now it was time to go to Bhedaghat, so i asked the locals the best option to get there.
-People suggest me to take ‘METRO’ a shuttle bus service that run from Jabalpur junction to Bhedaghat.
-But i was not sure about the timing of bus, so i chose shared auto from ‘Teen Patti’ bus stand, that charged Rs.
-30/- up to Bhedaghat Dhunwadhar point.
+It was time to go to Bhedaghat, so I asked the locals regarding the best option to get there.
+People suggest me to take ‘METRO’ a shuttle bus service from Jabalpur junction to Bhedaghat.
+As I was not sure about the timing of bus, so I chose shared auto from ‘Teen Patti’ bus stand, that charged Rs.
+30/- up to Dhunwadhar point.